Topics Map > Services > Security > Intellectual Property & Copyright

 Annual copyright notice, policies, and published documents relating to copyright law and copyright infringement:

 NDSU has developed and published an Annual Copyright Notice.
-This notice is sent out Fall and Spring semesters via e-mail to all students, faculty, and staff.
+This notice is sent out Fall and Spring semesters via e-mail to all students.
 Other relevant links pertaining to copyright law include:

-NDSU Policy 158 - Acceptable Use of Electronic Communication Devices
+NDSU Policy 158 Acceptable Use of Electronic Communications Devices

 Technology-based Deterrents Used by NDSU